anoma/namada/documentation/specs/src/base-ledger/block-space-allocator.md

 parameter) have a minimum value of 1 byte, and a hard cap of $100\ MiB$, reflecting the header, evidence of misbehavior (used to slash Byzantine validators) and transaction data, as well as any potential protobuf serialization overhead.
-Some of these datum are dynamic in nature (e.g. evidence of misbehavior), so the total size reserved to transactions in a block at some height $H_0$ might not be the same as another block's, say, at some height $H_1 : H_1 \ne H_0$.
+Some of these data are dynamic in nature (e.g. evidence of misbehavior), so the total size reserved to transactions in a block at some height $H_0$ might not be the same as another block's, say, at some height $H_1 : H_1 \ne H_0$.
 During Tendermint's `PrepareProposal` ABCI phase,